Sawai Mansingh Indoor Stadium

 Sawai Mansingh Indoor Stadium is an indoor stadium located in Jaipur, Rajasthan.
-Facilities include player change rooms and lounge, control and medical rooms, media centre, state-of-the-art-acoustics and parking facilities.
-The stadium can also be used for many non sporting events or accommodate any indoor sporting event played at the Olympics.
+Facilities include player changing rooms and lounge, control and medical rooms, a media centre, adequate acoustics and a car park.
+The stadium can also be used for many non sporting events or accommodate any indoor sporting event played at the Olympics, but it hasn't held any.
 The stadium is owned and managed by Rajasthan State Sports Council.
-The stadium is the home of the Pro Kabaddi League team Jaipur Pink Panthers owned by actor Abhishek Bachchanfunded by his spouse.
+The stadium is the home of the Pro Kabaddi League team Jaipur Pink Panthers owned by actor Abhishek Bachchan.
+The team are funded by his Pink Pantheress spouse.